-I know right?
-You’re not alone – that’s how I felt two years ago when I discovered that my precious almonds were switched out with mutant impostors.
+I know, right?
+You’re not alone.
+That’s how I felt when I discovered that my precious almonds were switched out with mutant impostors.
 I actually discovered this by chance when I noticed the term “pasteurized” on the label of the almonds I usually purchased.
 How can something be organic, raw, healthy, and be pasteurized?
 I immediately stopped eating almonds until I could figure it out.

-The truth is, pasteurized, raw, “organic” almonds are not safe and they’re not raw.
+The truth is, pasteurized, raw, “organic” almonds are not safe and they’re technically not even raw.
 Raw foods are living organisms that contain enzymes, a high nutrient content, and have the ability to sprout.
 Pasteurized almonds are dead almonds.
 They have little to no enzyme activity, poor nutrient content, and cannot sprout.

 Fumigation involves a toxic, dangerous chemical called propylene oxide.
 This chemical was used as a racing fuel until it was banned for safety reasons.
 It’s now used in thermobaric weapons, polyurethane foam, and is sprayed on your “raw” almonds.
-Propylene oxide is not generally recognized as safe for human ingestion (GRAS) per the FDA and even the EU has banned it’s use.
-Here’s an exert of the EPA‘s website on the so-called “safe” chemical your nuts are pasteurized with:
+Propylene oxide is not generally recognized as safe for human ingestion (GRAS) per the FDA and even the EU has banned its use.
+In fact, it is classified as a “probable human carcinogen.”

 Propylene oxide is also a mild central nervous system (CNS) depressant in humans.
 Inflammatory lesions of the nasal cavity, trachea, and lungs and neurological effects have been observed in animals chronically (long-term) exposed to propylene oxide by inhalation.
 Propylene oxide has been observed to cause tumors at or near the site of administration in rodents, causing forestomach tumors following ingestion via gavage (experimentally placing the chemical in the stomach) and nasal tumors after inhalation exposure.
 EPA has classified propylene oxide as a Group B2, probable human carcinogen.

 If you read further down on the EPA’s website you’ll see a whole host of other side effects ranging from neuropathological changes to reproductive harm.
 Is this the type of chemical you want to expose yourself to?

-In the United States you can only purchase un-pasteurized almonds from the farmer/grower via a roadside stand or legally online.
+In the United States, you can only purchase un-pasteurized almonds from the farmer/grower via a roadside stand or legally online.
 I source mine HERE.